← Back to blog

 This exceeds 1.0, which means naive repeated multiplication would eventually produce numerical garbage.
 This is why CCF re-projects through Sinkhorn-Knopp periodically -- typically every deliberative cycle (once per second or once per minute).
 The re-projection snaps the matrix back onto the Birkhoff polytope, resetting accumulated floating-point error to below 10^-8.

-The mathematical guarantee is exact.
+The normalization invariant is exact in exact arithmetic.
 The numerical implementation requires periodic re-projection.
 This is a standard technique in computational geometry: when working within a constrained set, project back onto the constraint surface periodically to prevent drift.
 The constraint surface is the Birkhoff polytope.
 The projection is Sinkhorn-Knopp.
-The period is chosen so that accumulated error never exceeds the tolerance.
+The period is chosen so that accumulated error stays inside the implementation tolerance.

 Contrast with RLHF